BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 3\.
 Once the job is completed, you can select the job by clicking on it and click the “View” button on the right-hand bar to see the results.

 ![Figure 13](./images/fig13.png "Figure 13")

+4\.
+The results page will consist of a header describing the job and a list of output files.

 ![Figure 14](./images/fig14.png "Figure 14")

+5\.
+The Sequence Submission Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
+These include the following:

 ![Figure 15](./images/fig15.png "Figure 15")